Tysseract/SBCC-CS105-EX18-DieSimulator/README.md

 ### How to turn in this exercise

-The first step of turning in your code is to commit and push your code to GitHub.
-Once you've completed this step your code will be on GitHub in your repository, not the repository for the class.
+The first step of turning in your code is to commit and push your code to BitBucket.
+Once you've completed this step your code will be on BitBucket in your repository, not the repository for the class.
 This will allow you to use all your projects later as a portfolio.

 To start the process write click your project and select **Team -> Commit...** and follow the usual procedures.

 #### Completing the turn-in process

-Now to complete the turn-in process, once you confirmed that your code is on BitBucket, that's it.
-You don't need to run the unit tests on Bamboo, just commit and push to BitBucket.
+Follow the directions in [How to Turn in Every Project in This Class](http://crowd.cs.sbcc.edu:7990/projects/CS105F2016/repos/allan.knight/browse/HowToTurnInEveryProjectInThisClass.md)

+**NOTE** You do not need to anything on Canvas to turn-in your assignment, but your grade will be posted on there so that you may track your progress throughout the term.